fixate/angular-smooth-scroll/README.md

 # Angular Smooth Scroll

 Smooth scroll to frag IDs on a page.

-Vanilla JS and jQuery directives.
+Vanilla JS and jQuery directives available.

 ## Installation
 Bower: